pal-ayaya/palia-leaks/index.md

 ⠀

-Phoenix furniture and, yes - a placeable green cylinder...
+Even more Phoenix furniture unlocked by completing the [Rootseeker’s Bundle](#earth-bundle), and, yes - a placeable green cylinder...

 ![0.186 decor](./files/186-decor.png)